causely-oss/correlation-factory/README.md

 ## Contributing

 This is a fun project to demonstrate the importance of proper statistical analysis.
-Feel free to contribute by:
+We welcome contributions from the community!

+Please see our [Contributing Guidelines](CONTRIBUTING.md) for detailed information on how to:

-- Adding more absurd DevOps metrics
+- Add more absurd DevOps metrics
-- Improving the correlation algorithms
+- Improve the correlation algorithms
-- Enhancing the UI/UX
+- Enhance the UI/UX
-- Adding more humorous captions
+- Add more humorous captions
+- Report bugs or suggest features
+- Set up the development environment

 ## License